awolverp/cachebox/README.md

 print(len(sum_as_string.cache)) # 2
 ```

-You have also manage functions' caches with `.cache` attribute as you saw in examples.
+You have the option to manage caches with `.cache` attribute as shown in previous examples.
-Also there're more attributes and methods you can use:
+There are more attributes and methods you can use:
 ```python
 import cachebox